stackrox/stackrox/scanner/decisions/0002-local-scanning-with-scanner-v4.md

 But that will be left to the implementation to decide.

 Sensor and Central will behave the same as today regarding handling scan requests.
 Scanner V4 clients will have to make minimal changes to the interfaces of current scanner clients[^1] to support both V2 and V4.
-In central, a new field for the `IndexreportComponents` will be added [to the `EnrichLocalImageInternalRequest`](https://github.com/stackrox/stackrox/blob/a21793de1842586499e4afb3de68b780753db7f0/proto/api/v1/image_service.proto#L62).
+In central, a new field for the `IndexReportComponents` will be added [to the `EnrichLocalImageInternalRequest`](https://github.com/stackrox/stackrox/blob/a21793de1842586499e4afb3de68b780753db7f0/proto/api/v1/image_service.proto#L62).

 Finally, Index Reports generated in the secured cluster will not be stored in the central cluster.
 They will be stored in the secured cluster, in Scanner DB.